mwwojcik/airline-reservation-system/readme.md

 The Reservation module is an example of a deep module.
 It has a large number of business rules.
 Some of them are quite complicated.
-According to ADR [Use Ports and Adapters architecture](ars/0003-TCH-RES-use-ports-and-adapters-architecture.md)It will be implemented in architecture Ports and Adapters (Hexagonal Architecture).
+According to ADR [Use Ports and Adapters architecture](ars/0003-TCH-RES-use-ports-and-adapters-architecture.md) module will be implemented in architecture
+ Ports and Adapters (Hexagonal Architecture).

 ### Ports and Adapters (Hexagonal Architecture)